Langside railway station

 Langside railway station is a railway station that serves the Langside and Newlands area of Glasgow, Scotland.
 It is located on the Cathcart Circle Line.
-Services are provided by ScotRail on behalf of Strathclyde Partnership for Transport.
+Services are provided by ScotRail.
+Services had previously been provided by ScotRail on behalf of Strathclyde Passenger Transport.

 History

 The station was opened as part of the western extension of the Cathcart District Railway on 2 April 1894.
-It consists of a single island platform accessed by a subway and stairs to Langside Drive at the west end, and Earls Park Avenue and Tanahill Road to the east, with a self-service ticket machine added in spring 2007.
+It consists of a single island platform accessed by a subway and stairs to Langside Drive at the west end, and to Earls Park Avenue (north exit) and Tannahill Road (south exit) at the east end, with a self-service ticket machine added in spring 2007.
 The Cathcart Circle Line has been electrified since 1962 by British Railways.

 Services

 1974 to 1979

 Between the electrification of the WCML and the opening of the Argyle Line, trains ran Mondays to Saturdays, with two Cathcart Circle trains per hour in each direction and two Glasgow Central to Kirkhill trains per hour in each direction.
 Occasional peak hour trains were extended through to Motherwell via the Hamilton Circle lines.